Nipissing University: Harris Learning Library

 Nipissing University's Harris Learning Library, named in honour of former Ontario premier and North Bay Teachers' College alumnus Mike Harris, opened on June 20, 2011.
 In 2012, the Harris Learning Library received the American Library Association's Interior Design Award.
 The following year, the library was presented with a New Library Building Award from the Ontario Library Association for its architectural design.
 The Giving Tree, a two-story metal and engineered wood sculpture in the shape of a tree, won the Design Edge Canada Award in 2012.
 The sculpture stands in the foyer of the library and features the names of the library's donors.

 Based at the North Bay campus, the Harris Learning Library's services extend to Canadore College, students located at Nipissing's Brantford Campus, online/distance students, and members of the community.
-The Harris Learning Library has a diverse collection of information resources and services, including books, DVDs, archives, streamed videos, e-Books, online journals, and a collection of educational resources.
-Students have access to learning spaces such as group study rooms, silent study spaces, a brightly lit Thomson Reading Room, a computer lab, and Adaptive Technology rooms.
 The library welcomes approximately 169 000 visitors each year.
 On March 30, 2017, the library celebrated its one-millionth visitor.

 The Harris Learning Library was not without controversy when it was named after Premier Harris.
 Many Indigenous people in the area raised concerns about celebrating Mr. Harris in light of his intervention with the events at Ipperwash.

 Research

-The research culture at Nipissing University is growing quickly as researchers receive more funding for their work.
+Nipissing University continues to expand its research profile as researchers secure growing levels of funding for their work.
 Students and staff, with the help of The Office of Research Services, can apply for internal research grants or external grants from the three major granting agencies, NSERC, SSHRC, and CIHR.
 Nipissing University receives upwards of $350 000 annually from the Research Support Fund to help manage research endeavours at the school.
 Research facilities, centres, and laboratories at Nipissing University include:

 The pond behind Nipissing University is used as a natural laboratory.

 The nuclear magnetic resonance spectrometer is an analytical tool used for the determination of organic structures.